That’s a Lot of Lichens

 The Garden received a donation of lichens from the University of California Riverside, making the Garden’s lichenarium the largest collection of lichens in California.

 The team in the lichenarium has been incorporating these new lichens into the current collection.
 That means that every single specimen, including the “old specimens” from the SBBG collection, is handled manually in order to add a barcode, make sure the scientific names are updated, and verify that the descriptive information on the packages is correctly entered in the online database.
 The work is expected to take a full year at least.
 Once it is complete, the data for every lichen specimen in the collection will be publicly available on the Consortium of North American Lichen Herbaria (CNALH).
-At that time, the lichenarium will contain around 50,000 individual lichen collections, making it the largest lichenarium in California.
+At that time, the lichenarium will contain around 51,000 individual lichen collections, making it the second-largest lichenarium in California.

 What does it take to collect lichen specimens?